rohe/fedservice/entities/nginx_uwsgi/README.md

 In all of these you should only have to change the 'domain' specification.

+You also have to modify trusted_roots.json and authority_hints.json in flask_rp and flask_op.

 And lastly the nginx config file (federation.conf).
 Here you have to change the values all the uwsgi_pass parameters.
 You probably have to change where the SSL certificates reside.